MaximRouiller/blog.decayingcode.com/source/_draft/hosting-static-site-for-cheap-on-azure-with-storage-and-serverless.md

 The [second highest uservoice](https://feedback.azure.com/forums/217298-storage/suggestions/6417741-static-website-hosting-in-azure-blob-storage) that they have is about supporting complete static site without any workarounds.

-I highly invite you to vote on it.
-It would add support for default files and other necessary features.
 Once implemented, this blog post will be unnecessary.

 ## What next?

 Thinking creatively with Azure allows you to perform some great cost saving.
 If you keep this mindset, Azure will become a set of building blocks on which you will build awesomeness.

+Are you using static sites?
+Was this content useful?
+Let me know in the comments!